mackeper/MobileGameRestAPI/README.md

 A REST API in django for a mobile game

 ## Install
-1. Install python3 (apt-get install python3)
+1. Install python3 (`apt-get install python3`)
-2. Install pip3 (apt-get install python3-pip)
+2. Install pip3 (`apt-get install python3-pip`)
-3. Install virutalenv (pip3 install virtualenv)
+3. Install virutalenv (`pip3 install virtualenv`)
-4. Create new virtual environment (virtualenv env)
+4. Create new virtual environment (`virtualenv env`)
-5. Activate the environment (source env/bin/activate)
+5. Activate the environment (`source env/bin/activate`)
-6. Install requirements (pip install -r requirements.txt)
+6. Install requirements (`pip install -r requirements.txt`)

-when you are done, use: "deactivate" to exit the virutal environment.
+When you are done, use: `deactivate` to exit the virutal environment.

+To update requiements just run step 6 again.

+## Add new requiements
+1. Activate the environment (`source env/bin/activate`)
+2. Install the package using pip
+3. run `pip freeze --local > requirements.txt`

 # Access the API (Token auth)
 ## Generate a token